LOG791-Project-Real-Steel/robot-code/README.md

 ## Installation

-If not done already, you might need to install the needed python dependencies on the robot for the code to work properly.
+If not done already, install the needed python dependencies on the robot.
 You can do that by running the following command:

 ```bash
 pip install -r requirements.txt